Greenland suspends oil exploration because of climate change | Headlines

 - Denmark

-Global warming means that the retreating ice could uncover potential oil and mineral resources which, if successfully tapped, could dramatically change the fortunes of the semiautonomous Danish territory of 57,000 people.

 “The future does not lie in oil.
-The future belongs to the renewable energy and in that respect we have much more to gain,” the Greenland government said in a statement.
-It “wants to take co-responsibility for combating the global climate crisis.”
+The future belongs to renewable energy, and in that respect we have much more to gain,” the Greenland government said in a statement.
+The government said it “wants to take co-responsibility for combating the global climate crisis.”
 The decision was made June 24 but made public Thursday.

-When the current government led by Inuit Ataqatigiit took office following April's parliamentary election, it immediately began to deliver on election promises and stopped plans for uranium mining in southern Greenland.
+Greenland still has four active hydrocarbon exploration licenses, which it is obliged to maintain as long as the licensees are actively exploring.
+They are held by two small companies.

-The government's decision to stop oil exploration was welcomed by environmental group Greenpeace that called the decision ”fantastic.”
-“And my understanding is that the licenses that are left have very limited potential,” Mads Flarup Christensen, Greenpeace Nordic's general secretary told weekly Danish tech-magazine Ingenioeren.
+The government's decision to stop oil exploration was welcomed by environmental group Greenpeace, which called the decision ”fantastic.”
+“And my understanding is that the licenses that are left have very limited potential,” Mads Flarup Christensen, Greenpeace Nordic's general secretary, told weekly Danish tech-magazine Ingenioeren.

-Greenland has four active hydrocarbon exploration licenses, which it is obliged to keep active for as long as the licensees are actively investigating.
-They are owned by two small companies.

-Copenhagen still decides on foreign, defense and security policy, and supports Greenland with the annual grant that accounts for about two-thirds of the Arctic island's economy.
+Denmark decides foreign, defense and security policy, and supports Greenland with the annual grant that accounts for about two-thirds of the Arctic island's economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)